elahoda/elahoda/README.md

 ### Hi there 👋

-My background is in engineering as an IT Infrastructure and Security guy but now I'm focused on only coding.
+My background is in engineering, IT Infrastructure, and Security but now I'm focused on only coding.

 I'll soon finish a 5-month Full-stack web and mobile coding BootCamp, Nucamp.
 Combined with coursework and projects.
 - HTML/CSS with Bootstrap